 The diversity agenda has its roots in promoting multi-culturalism, breaking down segregation, and fostering equity.
 And this isn't wrong.
-Yet, in this scramble to make sure every college engineering program has more women, and that African American children are as equally accounted for in flute lessons as white children, we miss a huge and valuable component of diversity, which is that equality does not equate to sameness.
+Yet, in this scramble to make sure every college engineering program has more women, and that African-American children are as equally accounted for in flute lessons as white children, we miss a huge and valuable component of diversity, which is that equality doesn't equate to sameness.

 Equality does not equate to sameness.